florianziegler/whereabouts/readme.txt

 == Description ==

-**Please read the FAQ for information about updating from version 0.3.0**

 Each user can save his/her current location and the corresponding time (zone).
 The information is stored as user meta data.

 The Whereabouts widget displays the location and time (zone) of a specified user (select user in the widget options).